-The $90 Kindle has a lot going for it: incredible battery life, the ability to stream audiobooks over Bluetooth, and now front-facing LEDs so you can read in the dark.
-The current-generation Kindle is also thinner and lighter than its predecessor, bumping up the older model's 8GB to 16GB, and improved pixel density.
+The $99 Amazon Kindle (2022) has a lot going for it: incredible battery life, the ability to stream audiobooks over Bluetooth, and front-facing LEDs so you can read in the dark.
+The current-generation Kindle has much more storage than its predecessor, bumping up the older model's 8GB to 16GB, and improved pixel density.
 You'll greatly enjoy the crisp, improved new e-ink display.

 There's also built-in Bluetooth that lets you stream your favorite audiobooks.
 The base variant is a decent choice if you're unwilling to spend over a hundred dollars on an e-reader, but you get so much more with the next variant in the series.
 Like most traditional Kindles, the entry-level model is available in Black.
 Alternatively, you can also opt for the Denim blue version.

 This entry-level Kindle is a good option for those looking to try the e-book lifestyle.
 With a built-in light and weeks of battery life, you are sure to get bit by the reading bug in no time.

-The Kindle Paperwhite offers the best bang-for-the-buck of any e-reader we've tested and sits in the sweet spot of Amazon's Kindle lineup.
+The Kindle Paperwhite offers the best bang for your buck out of any e-reader we've tested and sits in the sweet spot of Amazon's Kindle lineup.

-The Oasis is Amazon's flagship Kindle e-reader before the Scribe came along.
-It was the first one in the lineup to offer water resistance — though now the Paperwhite also has this feature.
+The Kindle Oasis (2019) was Amazon's flagship Kindle e-reader before the Scribe came along.
+It was the first one in the lineup to offer water resistance — though now other models also have this feature.
 The IPX8 certification allows it to be submerged in up to two meters of freshwater for 60 minutes.
-That makes the Oasis a great option if you're looking to read by the pool or in the tub.
+That makes the Kindle Oasis a great option if you're looking to read by the pool or in the tub.

 The All-new Kindle Oasis offers a premium Kindle experience at a premium price.
 While we love this version, we feel most would be better off picking up the Paperwhite.